getsentry/sentry-cli/README.md

 In case you want to compile this yourself, you need to install at minimum the following dependencies:

-* Rust 1.23 and Cargo
+* Rust stable and Cargo
 * Make, CMake and a C compiler
 * OpenSSL 1.0.2n with development headers
 * Curl 7.50 with development headers